Who is at Risk for BPH

 Regular prostate screenings and discussions with your doctor are important for early detection and appropriate management of BPH.
 By understanding the risk factors and taking proactive steps to maintain prostate health, men can reduce their risk of developing BPH and improve their quality of life as they age.

 Contact American Prostate Centers for diagnosis and treatment of BPH.
 Our prostate specialists are here to help you improve your symptoms and reduce the size of your prostate with prostate artery embolization.
-Request an appointment to see if you’re at risk and for more information on our treatment options.
+Schedule an appointment to see if you’re at risk and for more information on our treatment options.

 Older Man at Checkup CTA - Cropped

-Request an Appointment
+Schedule an Appointment

 Schedule an appointment at your nearest American Prostate affiliated center.